-Italy recognizes many areas, part of the broader group of cultural heritage, defined as "real estate or geographical areas which are recognized as an expression of the historical, cultural, natural, morphological and aesthetic values of the territory" (Code 42/20049).
+Italy recognizes many areas, part of the broader group of cultural heritage, defined as "real estate or geographical areas which are recognized as an expression of the historical, cultural, natural, morphological and aesthetic values of the territory" (Code 42/2004).
 The main archaeological sites and monumental trees are also part of the landscape assets.

-tion of the Programme area.
+Figure 5.35: national landscape assets in the Italian portion of the Programme area.
 Archidata processing on regional data

-In the Programme area there are 226 monumental trees (particularly concentrated in Friuli Venezia Giulia Region), 75 natural caves (all in karst areas), 71 restricted archaeological areas (3 in the province of Venice, but covering 30% of the territory) and more than 1.000 hectares of restricted landscape areas, particularly related to karst or lagoon/coastal areas, that covers 30% of the territory of the province of Venice and 31% of the territory of Friuli Venezia Giulia.
+In the Programme area there are 226 monumental trees (particularly concentrated in Friuli Venezia Giulia Region), 75 natural caves (all in karst areas), 71 restricted archaeological areas (3 in the province of Venice, but covering 30% of the territory) and more than 1.000 hectares of restricted land-scape areas, particularly related to karst or lagoon/coastal areas, that covers 30% of the territory of the province of Venice and 31% of the territory of Friuli Venezia Giulia.